NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Expand Aura.md

   - trait/concentrate
   - trait/common
   - category/class
+  - remaster
 aliases: "Compendium.pf2e.feats-srd.Item.H7Ocx80td7Sx7Cqn"
-license: OGL
+license: ORC
 ---
 # Expand Aura `pf2:1`
-## Feat 16
+## Feat 6
 ### [[champion]][[concentrate]]

 **Category** class;

-**Prerequisites** You have at least one aura from a champion feat or feature.
+**Prerequisites** champion's aura
 * * *
-You focus your divine power to extend your influence.
-Select one aura you have from a champion feat or feature, such as [[Feats/Aura of Courage|Aura of Courage]] or [[Feats/Aura of Life|Aura of Life]].
-The radius of the aura is doubled until the start of your next turn.
+You focus your divine power to extend your influence and protection.
+Expand the radius of your champion's aura to 30 feet until the start of your next turn.
+At 10th level, the expansion lasts for 1 minute, and at 16th level, it lasts until you Dismiss it.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*